pemcg/manageiq-automation-howto-guide/chapter18/retirement.md

 ![screenshot](images/screenshot8.png)

-If we specify our own Retirement Entry Point, then this state Machine will be used to retire any services created from this Catalog Item, rather than the Default.
+If we specify our own Retirement Entry Point, then this State Machine will be used to retire any services created from this Catalog Item, rather than the Default.

 #### Retiring the Service